WallarooLabs/wally/book/cpp/building.md

 ### Building a Wallaroo C++ Application

+Anytime you are on Linux and need to build a C++ application, you'll need to make sure that `ponyc` uses `c++` as the linker.
+You'll see this in our examples.
+Make sure you pass the `--linker c++` option to `ponyc`.
+This is only needed on Linux.

 Let's start by building one of the example applications that uses the C++ API, `counter-app`.
 Go to the `book/examples/cpp/counter-app` directory and run these commands:

 ```bash